bandanna2k/parkrun-stats/README.md

 - Add event not run this weekend

-- Add unique runs to Most Events???

 - Remove unnecessary duplicate classes that do the same thing.
 MostEventRecord???
 AttendanceRecord???

 - Most runs at a single event

 - Most runs at each course.
 Needs CSS tidy up.

-- Combine CountryEnum and Country

 - Add missing parkruns

 - New JSON file

+## Ideas

+- Add unique runs to Most Events???

 # QUERIES